riot/riot.github.io/api.md

 1. `name` - the component name

-<strong>@returns: </strong> a javascript `Map` containing the remaining registered components factory functions
+<strong>@returns: </strong> a JavaScript `Map` containing the remaining registered components factory functions

-Unregistering a tag previously created via compiler or via `riot.register()`.
+Unregister a tag previously created via compiler or via `riot.register()`.
-This method could be handy in case you need to test your app and you want to create multiple tags using the same name for example.
+This method could be handy in case you need to test your app and you want to create multiple tags using the same name.
+For example.

 ```js
 import { register, unregister } from 'riot'